 With a clearer understanding of how the novel coronavirus spreads, public health leaders, health care providers and individuals can make informed decisions about policies and the use of time and resources to curb the spread of the virus and reduce its impacts.

 Much of the testing done elsewhere focuses on people with symptoms, but those results fall short of showing the full extent of the virus in a community.
 That’s because the virus can be present in people without symptoms.
 Managing a pandemic without knowing how many people are infected is like driving a car without a steering wheel.
-TRACE has generated critical information by providing prevalence data in Corvallis, Bend, Newport and Hermiston, and in future months will provide prevalence data among OSU students, staff and faculty.
-We are working to share this process with other Oregon communities and across the nation.
+TRACE sampling has generated critical information by providing prevalence data in Corvallis, Bend, Newport, Hermiston and Eugene, as well as prevalence data among OSU students, staff and faculty.
+We are working to share this process with other Oregon communities and, with the support of a $2 million grant from the David and Lucile Packard Foundation, will create a new national TRACE center with other public health agencies and university partners across the nation.

 TRACE is also monitoring wastewater for the presence of the virus in communities like Corvallis, Bend and Newport, and on the OSU campus.
 Ongoing wastewater monitoring provides another way to detect and track changes in the presence of the virus.